CBD Merchant Account Guide: Payment Processing, Fees & Approval

 After the approval of the account, the technical team will initiate the integration process.
 The merchant chooses the best integration mode, which can be either via API or ready-to-use plugins.
 The merchant may use the gateway provided by the acquirer or use other gateways like Authorize.Net or NMI.
 The merchant performs some test transactions.
 Most providers offer an online training session so that the merchant can explore the features of the dashboard.

-Fees for CBD Credit Card Processing
+CBD Credit Card Processing Fees: What Merchants Should Expect

 There are various challenges associated with processing credit card payments for CBD companies, and these can influence the pricing.
 Rates are generally higher than regular low-risk industries.
 Merchants should understand how pricing works, as it can help them to negotiate better.